drazen-nikolic/es-workshop/assignments/02-search-lite.md

 ### Guests are arriving...

 #### Assignment 2-1
-John likes to drink *Cosmopolitan*.
-Tell him do you have this cocktail in your inventory.
+Jane likes to drink *Cosmopolitan*.
+Tell her do you have this cocktail in your inventory.

 *Hint: To search in an index (or index/type) you can use _search API - Search "lite" query.
 The query looks like this:*